 The UK’s pension system is fundamentally unfair for older people and pensions are far from safe by staying in the UK.
 The UK state pension system is failing older people and is unsustainable for future generations.
 It is inadequate to help pensioners live a life free from worrying about financial security.

-In addition to all the above, a motion was passed at the SNP Conference (2019) calling for an increase of State Pension in an Independent Scotland to the same level as the OECD average and supporting the commissioning of a Scottish State Pension Plan.
+In addition to all the above, a motion was passed at the SNP Conference (2019) calling for a commission to look into increasing the State Pension in an Independent Scotland to the same level as the OECD average and supporting the commissioning of a Scottish State Pension Plan.
+We will provide a link to that plan here when it is published.

 Following the publication of our first Pensions FAQ (above) in January we received some more detailed questions on pensions and we are happy to answer them here.
 Firstly